rxhanson/Middle-Community/README.md

 The app is closed source, but here are the localization files.
 It's obvious that I've used machines for the translations.
 If you fix more than a few lines of translations, I will give you a free license for the app (or a refund if you've already purchased it).

+## Import: What not all text in each file needs to be translated
-_*Important*_: The current translations for each language have been auto-generated with a lot of text that isn't actually seen by a user in the app.
+The current translations for each language have been auto-generated with a lot of text that isn't actually seen by a user in the app.
 You only need to translate what's seen by the user, and this is in the [Master.strings](https://github.com/rxhanson/Middle-Localization/blob/master/localization/Master.strings) file.

 Translations can also be emailed to support@middleclick.app instead of updated via GitHub.